monkeyplayz1/dicepy/readme.txt

-Dicepy is a free and easy module for python with easy changeable template
+Dicepy is a free and easy module for python with easy changeable template.